Ontario Internet Access Map (OIAM)

 The search tools used in the mapping is based on ESRI’s address search database.
 Although accurate, the names of communities my slightly differ.

 What if I think the information presented on the map is inaccurate?

 The information on the map is compiled from various sources.
 Blue Sky Net attempts to keep the data as current as possible, however, Blue Sky Net cannot guarantee the accuracy third-party information.
 Visitors using the map are asked to participate in keeping information accurate and current by submitting speed tests and/or network coverage information.
 ISP’s are especially encouraged to contact us with shape file information.
 Information can be submitted to email@example.com.

 Map Data Sources

 Most Internet access data can be found here through the Ministry of Innovation, Science and Economic Development’s National Broadband Internet Service Availability Map.

 Census data tables and map products can be downloaded here.

-Northern Ontario Speed test Data has been used in partnership with the Canadian Internet Registration Authority’s Internet Performance Test.
+Northern Ontario Speed Test Data has been acquired in partnership with the Canadian Internet Registration Authority’s (CIRA) Internet Performance Test.

 Funded Broadband Projects Mapping